john-cd/rust_howto/README.md

 ### Other

-If you are not using VS Code, install the [Dev Container CLI][dev-container-CLI] or simply install the required tools on your local machine:
+If you are not using VS Code, install the [Dev Container CLI][dev-container-cli-github] or simply install the required tools on your local machine:

 ```bash
 sudo apt-get update